ChrisWhealy/clock_time_get/README.md

 # Using WASI to Call "OS-like" Functions From WebAssembly

-Generally speaking, the WebAssembly host environment can make ***any*** functionality avaliable to the guest module; however, the object of the exercise here is specifically to call functions that you would normally expect to be direct calls into the operating system.
+Generally speaking, the WebAssembly host environment can make ***any*** functionality available to the guest module; however, the object of the exercise here is specifically to call functions that you would normally expect to be direct calls into the operating system.

 However, due to the fact that a WebAssembly module is entirely isolated from the actual operating system, it becomes necessary for the host environment either to pass such calls through to the actual OS, or provide an emulation of the required functionality.
 Either way, this is the role of the [WebAssembly System Interface](https://wasi.dev/).